MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 #### Cross-origin isolation information in the Frame details view

 The cross-origin isolated status is now displayed under the **Security & Isolation** section.
-The new **API availability** section displays the availability of `SharedArrayBuffer`s (SAB) and whether the buffers may be shared using `postMessage()`.
-A deprecation warning displays if the SAB and `postMessage()` is currently available, but the context is not cross-origin isolated.
+The new **API availability** section displays the availability of `SharedArrayBuffer`s (SAB) and whether the buffers can be shared using `postMessage()`.
+A deprecation warning displays if the SAB and `postMessage()` is currently available, but the context isn't cross-origin isolated.
 For more information about cross-origin isolation and why it is required for features like `SharedArrayBuffers`, see [WindowOrWorkerGlobalScope.crossOriginIsolated](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/crossOriginIsolated).
 To review real-time updates of this feature in the Chromium open-source project, see Issue [1139899](https://crbug.com/1139899).

 :::image type="content" source="../../media/2020/11/frame-cross-origin-isolated-api.msft.png" alt-text="Cross-origin information." lightbox="../../media/2020/11/frame-cross-origin-isolated-api.msft.png":::